 Welcome to The Division of History

-Each year around 500 students attend courses at the Division of History.
-Besides courses in history, the division offers a program in tourism studies and is involved in programs in cultural studies and in teacher training.
-Currently, the Division of History is launching a Ph.D. program in history and is also involved in a Ph.D. program on teaching and learning in the humanities and social sciences.
+Besides courses in history, the division is involved in programs in cultural studies and in teacher training.
+Currently, the Division of History have a Ph.D. program in history and is also involved in a Ph.D. program on teaching and learning in the humanities and social sciences.

 There are around 10 members of staff involved in teaching.
 In addition, historians from other departments of the university may also be engaged as supervisors.
 Thanks to staff exchange programs, historians from Calcutta University (India) and Sheffield Hallam University (UK) are engaged as visiting lecturers.

 All members of staff are active researchers, and in recent years have received major grants from bodies such as the Swedish Foundation for Humanities and Social Sciences, the Swedish Research Council, and the Swedish National Heritage Board.
 The Center for Local History is linked to the Division of History.

 Research is conducted in various areas, including mentalities in the late Middle Ages, health care in the 17th century, 19th century educational reforms, 20th century demographic history (Twincities Research Group), Jewish life in Sweden, cultural heritage and modern uses of history.
 Members of staff have taken a great interest in developing teaching and research methodologies, not least oral history.
 Faculty members participate in national, Nordic and international conferences, and the department has hosted an international conference on history teaching and learning in higher education (2014).